agdturner/mxg/README.md

 ## Development RoadMap
 - Version 1.0
   - Remove button for molecules (In Version 0.11 molecules can be added, but not removed).
   - Support selection of a molecule property to add (In Version 0.11 only loaded molecule properties can be changed.
-What is wanted is like what has been implmented for Control CalcMethod).
+What is wanted is like what has been implemented for Control CalcMethod).
   - Support the specification (addition and deletion) of reactions.
-  - Fix any issues reported as appropriate...

 ## Developer Guide